Bandyboy03/data_146/Project3.md

 After training the dataset using a ridge regression, the model performed poorly yet again.
 Keeping the folds at 10, the model had a training score of 0.019 and a testing score of -0.034.
 The optimal alpha value was 100.
 This model is basically the same in terms of performance to the Non-standardized and Standardized ones.

 ### Question 4
-Next, go back, train and test each of the three previous model types/specifications, but this time use the dataset charleston_act.csv (actual sale prices).
-How did each of these three models perform after using the dataset that replaced asking price with the actual sale price?
-What were the training and testing scores you produced?
-Interpret and assess your output.
 Non-Standardized: Training score of 0.004//Testing score of -0.031